opus-research/jgit/Documentation/technical/reftable.md

 that need to be accessed.

-When object blocks are present the ref index block is padded with `padding` to maintain alignment for the next block.
+When object blocks are present the ref index block is padded with `padding` NULs to maintain alignment for the next block.
 No padding is necessary if log blocks or the file trailer follows the ref index.

 #### index record